I can't wait

 OUT AND ABOUT

-Sharon Trahan LaBove.
-You know it is good seeing your old
+and Sharon Trahan LaBove.
+You know it is good seeing your old friends,

 no matter where.